What are the taboos on the eighth day of the Lunar New Year in 2018? Where does the eighth day of the Lunar New Year come from?

 Recommend

-Can a funeral be held on February 27th of the lunar calendar in 2018?
+Can a funeral be held on the 20th day of the 12th lunar month in 2018?